gradx/GenieDotNet/README.md

 ## Optional
 Pulsar - near lowest in latency, highest concurrent connections (256)

-RabbitMQ - best peformance (5x others in fire & forget), close second to Proto.Actor in terms of performance but with persistence built in but like Proto.Actor suffers from a low optional concurrent connection count (6-10)
+RabbitMQ - clear best peformaer (5x others) in fire & forget, close second to Proto.Actor in terms of acknwoledged delivery but with persistence built in.
+Like Proto.Actor (8) suffers from a low optional concurrent connection count (6-10)

-ActiveMQ - half the performance of others on average
+ActiveMQ - half the performance of others on average with no clear advantage other than Java